-The classic, definitive biography of Marilyn Monroe, now updated in the year of the 50th anniversary of the iconic star's death
+The classic, definitive biography of Marilyn Monroe, now updated in the year of the 60th anniversary of the iconic star's death'Gets as near to the heart of the mystery as anyone ever will' Guardian

 The fullest factual account of Monroe's life and death we're likely to get - Evening Standard